FreePYQ logoFreePYQ

 Explanation:

-The question asks about Karnataka's 2025 initiative to tackle unemployment by building a future-ready workforce.
+The answer depends on Karnataka's 2025 initiative to tackle unemployment by building a future-ready workforce.
 Option C, the State Skill Development Policy using digital and inclusive training tools, directly addresses workforce capacity through modern methods.
 Option A focuses on sectoral incentives for agriculture and handicrafts, which may not emphasize future-ready skills.
 Option B's residency-based job reservation does not inherently build workforce capacity.
 Option D's international scholarships are less directly tied to immediate state workforce needs.
-The core concept here is identifying initiatives that prioritize skill development for future jobs, making C the best fit.
+Key point: identifying initiatives that prioritize skill development for future jobs, making C the best fit.

 Question 86